MilesMcBain/capsule/README.md

 `"./packages.R"`.
 These dependencies are copied from your regular (dev) library to your local capsule.

-Notice how this is easier when you keep your library calls all in one place? ;
+Notice how this is easier when you keep your library calls all in one place? :wink:

 You'll notice some things created in your project folder.
 Assuming you have the project under version control... you definitely want to commit the `./renv.lock`